-Note

-The recommendations of the GST Council have been presented as per the press release.
-It containing major item of decisions in simple language for information of the stakeholders.
+Note: The recommendations of the GST Council have been presented in this release containing major item of decisions in simple language for information of the stakeholders.
 The same would be given effect through the relevant circulars/ notifications/ law amendments which alone shall have the force of law.